22 Jun What are the effects of sleep deprivation on the body?

 - Were you aware that men who are sleeping for just five to six hours a night have a level of testosterone which is that of someone ten years their senior?
 So a lack of sleep will age you by almost a decade in terms of that aspect of virility and wellness.

 - Women who have trouble sleeping or are shift workers often have poor melatonin levels and therefore find it more difficult to fall or pregnant and even conceive.

-- After just one night of less than 5 hours sleep, there is a 70% reduction in critical anticancer fighting immune cells called natural killer cells.
+- After just one night of fewer than 5 hours of sleep, there is a 70% reduction in critical anticancer fighting immune cells called natural killer cells.

 - You are less likely to be able to fight infection if your sleep quality is poor.

 Did you realise that if you had a week of poor quality sleep before a flu vaccination that the injection would only be 50% effective!
 Crazy!!!

-- During your deep REM sleep at night you receive the most benefical form of blood pressure medication.
+- During your deep REM sleep at night you receive the most beneficial form of blood pressure medication.
 Your heart rate drops, your blood pressure goes down.

 - If you’re not getting sufficient sleep, you’re not getting that reboot of the cardiovascular system, so your blood pressure rises.
 You have if you’re getting six hours of sleep or less, a 200% increased risk of having a fatal heart attack or stroke in your lifetime.

 - When we lose one hour of sleep when daylight savings starts there have been studies to show that there is a subsequent increase of 24% in heart attacks the following day, and when it goes back to normal, we then see a 21% decline.